TheEarnest/Potential-Predictability/README.md

   * Make sure the data are well-prepared (no missing ensemble member or missing years)
   * micom outputs are compressed format, and cannot be processed by "cdo" because each file has different factor and offset.
 Better convert the outputs to F32 format before using this script.
   * The script of CAM automatically keeps the output of previous simulation, of which the exported variables are highly possible different with any new simulation.
 So those files (NorCPM_F19_tn21_mem??.cam2.h0.1979-12.nc in this case) should be removed in advance.
+  * Main scripts are sitting @norstore-osl:/norstore_osl/projects/NS9207K/earnest/Analysis/Prognostic-Potential-Predictabil

 ## Working Notes

   * Trouble in presenting local maximum predictability!!!
 (HDF error).
-  * Should noted where is the main scripts sitting
   * Should add the sctipt for calculating PPP with observation
   * Should add a matlab script for ploting results of vertical section (mainly for MICOM)
   * add a global map of SST bias or RMSE
-  * Main scripts are sitting @norstore-osl:/norstore_osl/projects/NS9207K/earnest/Analysis/Prognostic-Potential-Predictabil